2moe/tmoe/src/en/mirror-repo.md

 2moe has a package for each source, and each source relies on a small script written in dash (`set-src-link`).

-> For debian-based distributions only, scripting with dash is fine.
+> For applications that can only be used for debian-based, scripting in dash is fine.
 > 2moe used a debian-based distribution with only `dash` and no `bash` a long time ago.
 > `dash` is faster than `bash`, but not for interactive operations
 > TUI and CLI don't conflict, so maybe someday 2moe will write a front-end for this little feature again.